gvwilson/sensibleadventures/nardica/nardica.md

 "Oh, everything had mostly sorted itself out by the time I got there," Wales said vaguely.
 "And my leg's bothered me for years.
-I keep meaning to get it looked at, but there never seems to be time."
+I keep meaning to get it looked at, but I never seem to have time for that either.
-He slowed for a moment and repeated,
-"There never seems to be time."
+There just never seem to be enough time," he repeated.

-Then he looked at Iffy and brightened.
+He looked at Iffy and brightened.
 "Anyway,
-is the ship ready to go?
+are we ready to go?
 And what's for dinner?
 I'm starving."

-Uncle Jack didn't wait for Wales to stow his meager belongings before hauling in the gangplank and casting off.
+Uncle Jack didn't wait for Wales to stow his belongings before hauling in the gangplank and casting off.
 The engine rumbled and coughed for a moment as they pulled away from the pier, then settled into the steady thumping